frp-arduino/frp-arduino/README.md

 ## API

-The API documentation for the latest version is hosted on Hackage:
+The API documentation for the latest version is hosted in the Modules section on Hackage:

 http://hackage.haskell.org/package/frp-arduino